 Holiday Shipping: Post-Christmas

-Traditionally retailers consider the bookends of holiday shopping to be Black Friday and Christmas Eve.
-There‘s no doubt Thanksgiving weekend kicks off the shopping season with 72% of people shopping online for Black Friday according to the National Retail Federation.
+Traditionally, retailers consider the bookends of holiday shopping to be Black Friday and Christmas Eve.
+There’s no doubt Thanksgiving weekend kicks off the shopping season with 74% of people shopping online for Black Friday according to the National Retail Federation.
 However, Christmas no longer marks the end of the season.
-Last year, a study showed that 65.9% of holiday shoppers planned “to shop – both brows-ing and buying – retailers’ after-Christmas sales.”
+A study showed that 48% of holiday shoppers planned “to shop – both browsing and buying – retailers’ after-Christmas sales.”

 There are a few strategic post-Christmas decisions you can start contemplating now: